 Issue information: The Cityâ€™s TRAO provides relocation assistance to low-income tenants who are displaced due to the demolition, substantial rehabilitation, or change of use of residential property.
 TRAO does not provide for assistance to tenants when they are displaced from housing as a result of rent increases.Â The City has seen an increased number of calls from tenants who contend a substantial rent increase was used as a tool to avoid TRAO.
 DPD can assess penalties for circumventing TRAO under some circumstances.Â Proposed changes would clarify that TRAO violations include using rent increases to circumvent compliance.Â

-The PLUS committee is also considering a change would standardize the number of days required for no-fault evictions.
+Finally, the PLUS committee is considering a change would standardize the number of days required for no-fault evictions.
 The proposal would increase notice from 20 to 90 days when an owner moves for eviction because the owner or a family member wants to move into the unit.